UCSF-DSOS/r4e/README.md

 # Course Access Instructions

-You'll need to have R and RStudio installed, and you'll access the self-paced R for Everyone modules directly inside of RStudio!
+You'll need to have R and RStudio installed, and you'll access the self-paced R for Everyone course directly inside of RStudio!

-To access the modules, open RStudio, and you'll need to complete the following steps:
+To access the course, open RStudio, and you'll need to complete the following steps:

 1. Install learnr and devtools